 Bank Guarantee -Definition, Example, Types & Benefits

 Key Takeaways For BG:1.
-In a bank guarantee, a bank guarantee service provider promises to cover the loss if an applicant defaults on the loan.
+In a trade finance guarantee, a bank guarantee service provider promises to cover the loss if an applicant defaults on the loan.

 2. A bank guarantee is always issued for a specific amount.

 3. The ultimate bank guarantee purpose is clearly stated in a BG agreement.

 5. There are additional risks for the lender in BG service, so these loans are issued with greater costs or interest rates.

 What is bank guarantee?
 Here is a bank guarantee example- Suppose, an exporter called ABC Ltd enters into a contract with an importer called XYZ Ltd and requests issuing a bank guarantee to secure its risk of non-payment.
 The importer approaches its bank to issue a bank guarantee on his behalf to the supplier.
 If the issuing bank finds the credit history and financial stability of the applicant appropriate, it issues a BG to the importer.
 Now if the importer makes any default in paying or fulfilling the terms & conditions of the BG contract, the supplier can recover the amount from the issuing bank.
 The bank here undertakes the responsibility to pay the exporter if the importer is unable to do so.

 Types of Bank GuaranteeA bank guarantee is issued for a specific amount with a predetermined period under which the guarantee given by the bank applies to the contract.
 Let’s understand the different types of BG.
 Here they are as follows: